-Note: The list below may contain some affiliate links.
+Note: The list below may contain affiliate links.

-There are all kinds of small backpacks out there.
+This is an obvious day hike essential, but it’s worth noting that there are all kinds of great, small day hiking backpacks out there.
 Look around the market and see what works best for you.
 For day hiking, I usually like to make sure the bag is about 20-30 liters, has space for a Camelbak water bladder, has hip straps and chest straps.
-Recently I've been using a Dakine's Heli Pro 20L bag for day hikes, and Michael has been using the Thule Stir 20L hiking backpack.
+Recently

-Whether I print out a map from online or I buy one on amazon for my specific trail, I always like to have a map of some sorts.
+Whether I print out a map from online or I buy one on amazon for my specific trail, I always like to have a map of some sorts with my in my backpack.
 Depending on where you are hiking, many trails can have forks and split off in different directions, so it’s good to have something to ground yourself with.
-My favorite maps are the National Geographic Trail Illustrated Maps or the Tom Harrison Maps, if you can find one that includes your trail.
-I love this super detailed National Geographic Map of the John Muir Trail!
-I've used it so many times for different trails in the Sierras, including my recent backpacking trip from Tuolumne Meadows to Devil's Postpile, it had such great detail!

 I am a data nerd, and you should be too!
 I know so many people don’t utilize GPS when they hike, but I consider it an essential piece of gear and there are many great options.
 My favorite GPS is the Garmin GPS 64st.
 It has definitely come in handy to help me navigate when I wasn't sure where I was.
 The first solo hike I did, it helped me navigate through a big tallus field back to the main trail when I got off route.
 I've even built my own GPX file on google earth and downloaded it to this GPS so my friend and I could follow a less traveled route called Bastards Ridge.
 Read more below on why I think every hiker should learn to love their GPS:

 Don’t have a GPS?
 You Should.